QualiSystems/devguide_source/_shells/getting-information-from-cloudshell.md

 tags:
     - api
 ---
-A typical Shell driver, will first get crucial information from the sandbox and then use that information to access the device it controls.
-Some common information would be the resource or app's address, attributes such as username and password, as well as other information from other sandbox settings or components.
+A typical Shell driver will first get crucial information from the sandbox and then use that information to access the device it controls.
+Some common information would be the address of the resource or App, attributes such as username and password, and information from other sandbox settings or components.

-To provide easy access to such common information, each driver function has access to a special context object parameter, which is created by CloudShell for each driver command execution.
-If you've generated the default driver template, you may have noticed that the pre-generated functions already have some docstring code-hint annotation.
+To provide easy access to such common information, each driver function has access to a special context object parameter, which is created by CloudShell for each driver command’s execution.

-This allows some IDEs like Pycharm to provide autocomplete for the class properties and make it a lot easier to user.
+If you’ve generated the default driver template, you may have noticed that the pre-generated functions already have some docstring code-hint annotation.
+This allows some IDEs like PyCharm to provide autocomplete for the class properties and make it a lot easier to user.

-#### CloudShell Shell Core
+### CloudShell Shell Core

-The classes used for the command context parameters, as well as other interface classes CloudShell provides are provided in the **_cloudshell-shell-core_** package which you also may have noticed is imported in the sample driver class.
+The classes used for the command context parameters as well as other CloudShell interface classes are provided in the **cloudshell-shell-core package**, which is imported in the sample driver class.
 The term _Resource_ may be a confusing one for the context object.
-In the CloudShell platform there are really two types of resources, a _deployed app_ is a resource which is deployed and lives inside the sandbox, whereas a _physical resource_ or as its sometimes called _inventory_resource_ is a type of resource that lives in the CloudShell inventory and is pulled into blueprints and sandboxes.
+In the CloudShell platform there are really two types of resources: a _deployed App_ is a resource that is deployed and lives inside the sandbox, whereas a _physical_ resource, or as it’s sometimes called _inventory_resource_, is a type of resource that lives in the CloudShell inventory and is pulled into blueprints and sandboxes.
-Lets take a look at the ResourceCommandContext class to understand more about the information it provides:
+Let’s take a look at the _ResourceCommandContext_ class to understand more about the information it provides:

 {% highlight python %}
 class ResourceCommandContext: